 - Combined Expatriate Residence Permit and Aliens Card (CERPAC): Every individual foreigner seeking to work in Nigeria must hold a valid residence or work permit.
 In Nigeria, CERPAC serves as the work permit every foreigner living or working in the country must hold.
 CERPAC Nigeria entitles the holder to live and work in the country.
 The application must be preceded with the expatriate quota approval for the company.
 CERPAC is issued upon the application to the Comptroller General of the Nigerian Immigration Service or Comptroller of Immigration Service in various state commands.

-- Bank Account Opening & Capital Importation: One of the criteria for business setup in Nigeria or anywhere in the world is bank account opening.
+- Bank Account Opening & Capital Importation: One of the criteria for business setup in Nigeria or anywhere in the world is a bank account opening.
 Regardless of any bank in Nigeria an investor chooses to bank with, the requirements for bank account opening are consistent among all banks.
 Such requirements will include incorporation certificate and documents, valid mode of identification, account opening package duly completed and signed, company’s board resolution authorizing an account to be opened, Tax Identification Number (TIN) and Bank Verification Number (BVN).
 The BVN must be obtained inside a banking hall in Nigeria.
 Therefore, every foreign company must have its directors resident in Nigeria to be able to open a bank account.
-An international entity seeking to set up a business in Nigeria and resident overseas must either get a local partner or nominee directors who can be able to open a bank account to carry on such business.
-After successful opening a bank account, a new company may choose to import capital through the Central Bank of Nigeria’s authorized dealers, which are banks.
-Money can be imported in form of equity or loan.
+An international entity seeking to set up a business in Nigeria and resident overseas must either get a local partner or appoint a local director who can be able to open a bank account to carry on such business.
+After a successful opening a bank account, a new company may choose to import capital through the Central Bank of Nigeria’s authorized dealers, which are banks.
+Money can be imported in the form of equity or loan.
 Upon arrival of the capital, the authorized dealer must issue a certificate of capital importation within 48 hours.
 The certificate of capital importation enables the company to repatriate its capital and profits in the future without any hindrances.
 And there is also a provision for raw materials and equipment importation for companies who choose to do such instead of importing money.

 - Export Permit, Import Permit or Business License: Depending on the sector of the economy any new company, either foreign-owned or locally owned, may choose to engage in, an additional permit or business license may be required.
 For instance, any company that chooses to import any pharmaceutical or food product into Nigeria must obtain a permit or approval from the National Agency for Food and Drug Administration and Control (NAFDAC).
 And any company engaging in telecom services must obtain a license from the Nigerian Communication Commission (NCC).
 In the same vein, every company seeking to trade and export Nigerian mineral resources must obtain purchase or possess license and export permit from the Ministry of Mines and Steel Development.

 - Business Office & Property Acquisition: New businesses are required to acquire business address or properties to successfully carry on their business activities in Nigeria.
 Proposed registered office address is one of the requirements for company incorporation in Nigeria.
 Every new company springing up in Nigeria can rent office accommodation for the start of business.
 However, a company, especially a foreign-owned one, which is about to be newly formed may discuss with a lawyer or consultant on how to acquire a takeoff address for the purpose of incorporation.
 A consultant may assist a new company with registration address in Nigeria, and the company may file for a change of address with the Corporate Affairs Commission after acquiring a new address.
-However, over the time, there have been high numbers of virtual, shared and mini offices setup springing up in commercial cities in Nigeria.
+However, over time, there have been high numbers of virtual, shared and mini offices setup springing up in commercial cities in Nigeria.
 A new company that is looking for a very small office accommodation to plan its business strategy or operation may engage the services of these new forms of offices.

 - Appointment of Auditor & Company Secretary: The Nigerian company’s law- CAMA mandates an appointment of the auditor for every company.
 The functions of the auditor are stated in the Act, but which generally include auditing and preparing the company’s account.
 Although an auditor must be appointed at the general meeting of the company, however, the director of the company can appoint the first auditor before a general meeting.
-On the other hand, company secretary must be appointed during the process of incorporation.
+On the other hand, the company secretary must be appointed during the process of incorporation.
 Meanwhile, any of the 2 first directors of the company can also be appointed as the secretary.
 The requirement is different for a public company, which must appoint only professionals as the secretary.
 However, most private companies in Nigeria nowadays still prefer to appoint professionals, especially lawyers or law firms as the company secretary.
 The company secretarial roles include a lot of statutory and administrative duties.
 The statutory duties include providing and keeping of registers required by statute, such as a register of shareholders, registers of directors among others.
-Administrative duties include the filing of company’s returns, co-signing annual returns with directors among others.
+Administrative duties include the filing of the company’s returns, co-signing annual returns with directors among others.

 Finally, it is worthy of note that the business registration process in Nigeria has been simplified.
 The Nigerian company house- the Corporate Affairs Commission (CAC), as a company may now be formed in less than a week in Nigeria.
 And in line with the presidential directives on ease of doing business in Nigeria, every other government ministries must also follow the CAC example by ensuring seamless and smooth processing of any required permits, approvals or licenses for a quick business setup in Nigeria.